evakathie/ux-portfolio/projects/cookie-notices.md

 <h4>Study structure</h4>

-<p>The study was carried out in a special eye-tracking laboratory for usability testing using a <i>Tobii X2–60 compact</i> eye tracker.
+<p>The study was carried out in a special eye-tracking laboratory for usability testing using a <em>Tobii X2–60 compact</em> eye tracker.
 In order to avoid priming effects, I have found it necessary to  tell the participants a cover story.
 So, the participants believed that they were participating in a usability study about their search behavior on websites.</p>

 <p>I structured the study in two parts: the eye-tracking and the filling out of questionnaires on demographics and cookie notices.
 In the eye-tracking part the participants were sequentially shown four different fictional websites.
 Their task was to search for a specific information on each website.
 Each participant saw four different cookie notices of the following categories: Confirmation, Binary, Category and Vendor — I skipped “No Option” because this notice doesn’t align with the GDPR.
 The order of the cookie notices and on which website they appeared was randomized via latin square.</p>